-Two years later, we had the world’s best high-quality baby sunglasses ready for your little one and ours! scott didn't want stop there though, he wanted to wear matching unbreakable pink shades with avery, so we made kids and adult sizes so the whole family can match!
+Two years later, we had the world’s best high-quality baby sunglasses ready for your little one and ours!
+Scott didn't want to stop there though; he wanted to wear matching unbreakable pink shades with Avery, so we made kids and adult sizes so the whole family can match!

 Ready to research?
 To define your target market, research the consumers most likely to purchase your products or services.
 For example, American Bike Patrol Services (ABPS) is a SmartBiz Loans Customer.
 They have a very targeted customer base, servicing law enforcement and private security corporations with their bike patrol programs.
 Don’t make the mistake of trying to target everyone.

-For example, if you have a restaurant with loud music, expensive and creative alcohol drinks and a casual atmosphere, you’re probably not going to add “senior citizens” to your list!
+For example, if you have a restaurant with loud music, expensive and creative alcoholic drinks and a casual atmosphere, you’re probably not going to add “senior citizens” to your list!